zenjen-devs/zenjen-devs.github.io/nyc_crash_project.md

 ![image](https://user-images.githubusercontent.com/84609216/178161094-70986a9c-9036-4115-a868-de93b4fb7321.png)

-<i>Less accidents, but rising fatalities</i>.
-Although there are significantly less vehicles on the road during and after the pandemic in NYC—and subsequently less accidents.
-The number of accident-related fatalities is showing an upward trend in the above graph, potentially due to an increase of pedestrian and cyclists traffic during quarantine. <br>
+<i><b>Less accidents, but rising fatalities</b></i>.
+Although there are significantly less vehicles and overall accidents on NYC roads as expected post-COVID, pedestrian deaths continue on an upward trend as seen in the graph.
+This phenomena may be due to increased driver anxiety, larger vehicles, and changes in social norms as discussed in this [New York Times article](https://www.nytimes.com/2022/02/14/us/pedestrian-deaths-pandemic.html). <br>

 Further exploration of the data revelead other interesing factors, i.e.; locations with high fatalities, and sedans vs. SUVs. <a href="pdfs/NYC_CrashData_EDA_2019-2022_JenArriaza.pdf" class="image fit"><b>For the full project report click here.</b></a>